joemasilotti/turbolinks/README.md

 Restoration visits are internal and always have an action of _restore_.
 You should not attempt to annotate links or invoke `Turbolinks.visit` with an action of `restore`.

+## Canceling Visits Before They Start

+Application visits can be canceled before they start, regardless of whether they were initiated by a link click or a call to `Turbolinks.visit`.

+Listen for the `turbolinks:before-visit` event to be notified when a visit is about to start, and use `event.data.url` (or `$event.originalEvent.data.url`, when using jQuery) to check the visit's location.
+Then cancel the visit by calling `event.preventDefault()`.

+Note that `turbolinks:before-visit` does not fire for restoration visits because history has already been changed by the browser and consequently cannot be canceled.

 ## Disabling Turbolinks on Specific Links

 You can disable Turbolinks on a per-link basis by annotating a link or any of its ancestors with `data-turbolinks=false`.
 To reenable when an ancestor has opted out, use `data-turbolinks=true`.